-The Joy of Pinhole Photography
+The Joy Of Pinhole Photography

 Pinhole photography consists of a simple lightproof box (cardboard or wooden in most cases), a pinhole aperture, and film.
 Light is passed through the aperture to project an inverted image onto the paper or film.
 It’s the absolute basic concept of photography and can be an exciting intro to analogue photography.
 Using a pinhole can yield some really interesting and ethereal results.
 Most pinholes are wide angle, so this allows you to easily frame your image.
 I say easily… but most pinhole cameras lack any sort of viewfinder.
 Some cameras have guide on the top which gives a rough idea, though it’s not as tricky as you might think to compose your shot.
 Part of the joy with pinhole is an element of the unknown until you see the developed exposure.